courselabs/kubernetes/labs/persistentvolumes/README.md

 > Now the PVC is bound and the PersistentVolume exists with the requested size and access mode in the PVC

 The PVC starts off empty.
 Refresh the app and you'll see the /tmp folder getting filled.

-You can restart and replace the Pod and the data in the PVC survives both.
+📋 Restart and replace the Pod and confirm the data in the PVC survives both.

 <details>
   <summary>Not sure how?</summary>